semkaway/ioet-test/README.md

 # ioet-test

 This is a simple program to calculate the weekly salary of the employees based on the hours they worked.
 To complete this assignment, I decided to use Python because it provides the easiest and most elegant solution for reading data from a file.
+I also used the [datetime module](https://docs.python.org/3/library/datetime.html) from the [Python Standard Lbrary](https://docs.python.org/3/library/).

 # Preliminaries